PALMS PHYSIOTHERAPY & ALLIED HEALTH

 High-impact sports or activities that involve heavy lifting should be avoided for 6-12 months until your hip is fully healed.

 A successful recovery from labral hip repair surgery requires a comprehensive rehabilitation program that focuses on improving strength, mobility, and functional movement.
-Our team at Palms Physiotherapy & Allied Health offers personalized rehabilitation services that can help you recover more effectively and return to daily activities as quickly as possible.
+Our team at Palms Physiotherapy & Allied Health offers personalised rehabilitation services that can help you recover more effectively and return to daily activities as quickly as possible.

 Prehabilitation: